Lessons Learned from My Sickness Part 24: Trust and Obey

 I obeyed the dietary requirements, I obeyed the prescribed rest and exercise schedule.
 I obeyed the sanitary procedures like wearing masks even though it’s inconvenient at times.

-Indeed, to trust and obey are two very powerful virtues that can strengthen our relationship with the Lord, and can also help us in facing our practical problems.
+Indeed, to trust and obey are two compelling virtues that can strengthen our relationship with the Lord and help us face our practical problems.

 Trust and obey, for there’s no other way, to be happy in Jesus, but to trust and obey.